gdamjan/erlang-irc-bot/README.md

     make

-Edit and rename the settings.cfg.sample file (to settings.cfg), then start an Erlang REPL shell.
+Second, edit and rename the settings.cfg.sample file (to settings.cfg).
+Then start an Erlang REPL shell.
 Make sure the module path is set to the ./ebin/ directory, where all the compiled .beam files are:

+    erl -pa ./ebin

+or simply:

     make run-shell

-or

-    erl -pa ./ebin

 Once in the Erlang REPL you can start the bot with: